top of page

 Artificial flight, artificial intelligence

-Here is a useful frame.
-When engineers designed the first aeroplanes, they did not study birds and replicate them.
-They took the underlying principle, lift, drag, thrust, and applied it through metal and engineering.
+Here is a useful frame I once came across.
+When engineers designed the first aeroplanes, they studied birds closely, but they did not replicate them.
+They took the underlying principle and applied it through metal and engineering.
 Planes fly, but they do not fly like birds.
 They process the physics of flight without any of the instinct, adaptation, or lived experience that a bird carries in its body.

 AI works the same way.
 It processes data, vast, impressive amounts of it, but it does not process meaning.
 It does not feel the nervousness of a new client, the relief of a breakthrough session, or the particular trust that someone places in you when they are in a vulnerable moment.
 It can pattern match language that sounds empathetic.
 It cannot be empathetic.
 This distinction matters enormously for how you build your brand and your website.